cortexinvader/improved-barnacle/replit.md

 **Server Framework**
 - Express.js with TypeScript running on Node.js
-- Session-based authentication using express-session with PostgreSQL session store
+- Session-based authentication using express-session with MemoryStore
 - WebSocket server (ws library) for real-time bidirectional communication
 - RESTful API endpoints for CRUD operations